bfetler/coronary_disease/README.md

 ## Coronary Heart Disease
 How well can we predict coronary heart disease from patient data?
-An early dataset is given in the [UCI Machine Learning Heart Disease Dataset](http://archive.ics.uci.edu/ml/datasets/Heart+Disease).
+A dataset from 1988 is given in the [UCI Machine Learning Heart Disease Dataset](http://archive.ics.uci.edu/ml/datasets/Heart+Disease).

 Data was collected from 303 patients at the Cleveland Clinic, both without and with varying degrees of coronary heart disease.
 Since there are so few data points, patients with heart disease were grouped together for a binary target variable.
 Some of the seventy-five columns of original data were corrupted, and replaced with fourteen columns by the data author.
 After data cleaning, 297 patients were left.
 Despite the small size, it is a reasonable dataset to start exploring coronary disease prediction.

 #### Exploration
 Data exploration and prediction is given in __coronary_predict.py__.
 The data was randomly split into 70% training data and 30% test data.
-A scatter matrix of training data shows some correlation between variables, but no strong trends are visible (are they?).
+A scatter matrix of training data shows some correlation between variables, for example between *maximum heart rate* and *fluoroscopy vessel count*, but no strong trends are apparent.

 <img src="https://github.com/bfetler/coronary_disease/blob/master/coronary_disease_plots/scatter_matrix.png" alt="scatter matrix" />